Easy Cheese Rotel Dip Recipe (2 Ingredients Only!)

 Recipe Variations

-Are you wondering “how can I customize Rotel cheese dip”?
-Well, it’s easy to do and there are lots of choices.
+Are you wondering, “How can I customize Rotel cheese dip?”
+It’s easy, and there are lots of choices.

-This is one recipe that begs you to add your own touch.
-Whether you want to tweak it a little or a lot, there are almost endless options.
+This recipe begs you to add your own touch.
+There are almost endless options, whether you want to tweak it a little or a lot.
 Here are several that you should try.

 • Add some cooked beans.
-You can use your favorite Southwestern-style bean recipe or reach for a pre-seasoned canned variety.
-About 5 ounces of beans, or a third of a standard can of beans, is a good starting point.
+Use your favorite Southwestern-style bean recipe, or reach for a pre-seasoned canned variety.
+About 5 ounces of beans or a third of a standard can of beans, is a good starting point.
 Feel free to add more or fewer beans based on your preference.
-I personally love to add some cooked black beans to this recipe.
+I

 • Switch out the variety of Rotel tomatoes you use.
 With ten different types, there is one that you will love.
-The lime and cilantro and the serrano chili varieties are particularly delicious in this queso dip.
+The lime, cilantro, and serrano chili varieties are particularly delicious in this queso dip.

 • Toss in some meat.
-This is a great recipe to use up any leftovers you have in your fridge.
-Try adding ground beef, shredded chicken, ground sausage, or ground turkey prepared with taco seasoning it a perfect addition to the dip.
+This is a great recipe to use up any leftovers in your fridge.
+Try adding ground beef, shredded chicken, ground sausage, or ground turkey prepared with taco seasoning.
+These are perfect additions to the dip.
 Just make sure to cook the meat before using it in this recipe.

 • Sprinkle on your favorite toppings.
 Chopped pickled jalapenos are a fantastic addition if you like things a bit on the spicy side; otherwise, stick to milder toppings like sliced chives, green onions, and black olives.